New arrivals in Sweden – for those who are a refugee or guardian for an unaccompanied minor

-If your permit is no longer valid, you can still be eligible for student finance.
-This is the case if you have applied for an extension of your residence permit before your temporary residence permit has expired.
+If your residence permit is no longer valid, you may still be entitled to student finance if you applied for the extension of your residence permit before your temporary residence permit expired.
 Therefore, remember to apply to the Swedish Migration Agency in good time for an extension of your residence permit.

-- has the same basis as the previous one, or
+- be based on the same reasons as before, or

-- it applies to a new permit to study at an upper-secondary school in Sweden.
+- be for a new permit to study at upper secondary school in Sweden.

 If any change is made to your residence permit, it is important you contact CSN as soon as possible.
-In that case, we can check to see if it affects your student finance and ensure that you are paid the right amount.
-For example, there is a possibility that the Swedish Migration Agency may reject your application for an extension of your residence permit or revoke your residence permit.
+CSN will then check whether your student finance is affected and make sure the right amount is paid out.
+For example, the Swedish Migration Agency may reject your application for extension of your residence permit or they may withdraw your residence permit.
 In that case, you must contact us and notify us about the change.